Assignments

 | Quiz 5 | Lectures 23 and 25 | December 3, 2026 | Quiz 05 |

 The final project is a group effort worth 20% of your final grade.
 Groups of 4–5 students will produce a 5–10 page report (excluding appendices) and a one-page infographic.
 The project involves testing existing AI tools in a chosen domain, designing a new AI application, and a harms assessment.
-Domains to choose from include healthcare, education, hiring, creative industries, finance, environment and climate, and misinformation and media.
+The domains to choose from are healthcare, education, finance, law, creative industries, scientific research, and customer service.

 Detailed instructions for the final project are available at: https://github.com/danilofreire/datasci101/tree/main/project